afshaan4/ShakyRoads/README.md

 ### TODO

 - [ ] add a calibration step for the accelerometer (since the app uses androids linear accelerometer)
+- [ ] plot acceleration readings onto a map, and other UI stuff
+- [ ] make the save function save asynchronously
 - [x] kotlin not java
-- [ ] plot acceleration readings onto a map, and other UI stuff
-- [ ] make the save function save asynchronously or save to a buffer then to the file
 - [x] save new readings only when location changes
 - [x] tell the user when GPS is disabled
 - [x] allow installing the app on external storage